aws-controllers-k8s/examples/usecases/event-driven-pipeline/README.md

 ```

 Run the command below to upload input data and pod templates.
-Once done, 'sparkjob-demo-bucket' S3 bucket is created with two folders: input and scripts.
+Once done, `sparkjob-demo-bucket` S3 bucket is created with two folders: input and scripts.
 ```bash
 bash spark-scripts-data/upload-inputdata.sh
 ```